Murder of Joseph Augustus Zarelli: Investigation prior to identification

 The police received the report and opened an investigation on February 26, 1957.
 The dead boy's fingerprints were taken, and police at first were optimistic that he would soon be identified.
 However, no one ever came forward with any useful information.

-The case attracted considerable media attention in Philadelphia and the Delaware Valley.
+The case attracted considerable media attention in Philadelphia and Delaware Valley.
 The Philadelphia Inquirer printed 400,000 flyers depicting the boy's likeness, which were sent out and posted across the area, and were included with every gas bill in Philadelphia.
-The crime scene was combed over and over again by 270 police academy recruits, who discovered a man's blue corduroy cap, a child's scarf, and a man's white handkerchief with the letter "G" in the corner; all clues that led nowhere.
+The crime scene was combed over and over again by 270 police academy recruits, who discovered a man's blue corduroy cap, a child's scarf, and a man's white handkerchief with the letter "G" in the corner, all clues that led nowhere.
 The police also distributed a post-mortem photograph of the boy fully dressed and in a seated position, as he may have looked in life, in the hope it might lead to a clue.

 In 1998, his body was exhumed for the purpose of extracting DNA, which was obtained from a tooth.
 On March 21, 2016, the National Center for Missing & Exploited Children released a forensic facial reconstruction of the victim and added him into their database.
 The body was then exhumed yet again in 2019 to retrieve additional DNA samples.